 Because of its multifaceted history, the archaeological and architectural treasures of Syracuse are amalgamated to reflect its various influences.
 Fusions of style and significance are evident in its Duomo (cathedral) and elsewhere.
-As a student on an Arcadia program at the Mediterranean Center for Arts and Sciences, your studies will be enhanced by your immediate access to all of these cultural and artistic treasures, waiting to be discovered.
+As a student on an Arcadia program at the Sicily Center, your studies will be enhanced by your immediate access to all of these cultural and artistic treasures, waiting to be discovered.
 You will be captivated by this fascinating city, where ancient meets modern.

 History of Sicily

 The largest island in the Mediterranean Sea, Sicily has borne witness to an almost uniquely diverse historical narrative, from Greek colonists to Roman Governors, from Byzantine Patriarchs and Arabic Emirs to Norman Lords and the Royal houses of Spain and France, before her unification with the Italian Nation.
 The resulting mixture of architectural styles and artistic traditions represents a microcosm of histories and cultures of the Mediterranean.

 Architectural Treasures Impart History

 The city’s historical center, the island of Ortigia, is home to the monumental early 6th-century-BC Temple of Apollo and the spectacular Temple of Athena.
 This latter temple was later converted to the cathedral of Syracuse – a Greek temple with Arabic additions, Norman walls, a Byzantine apse and a Baroque facade.